ozzy-cox/coupon-management-system/docs.md

     Workern <--"Results are written to cache"--> Cache WorkerMega <--"Redis is used for rate limiting"--> Cache
 ```
+> If you can't view the diagrams, they are included in the source as flowchart.png and sequence.png

 #### Assumptions
 * Each coupon can be assigned to a single user.